GandhiCloudLab/accessing-ibm-granite-llm-via-ollama/readme.md

 <img src="images/image-19.png">

-6. Click on + button in the Notebook and copy the below content in the third cell.
+4. Click on + button in the Notebook and copy the below content in the third cell.
 ```
 from langchain_ollama.llms import OllamaLLM
 model = OllamaLLM(model=model_id)
 ```
 <img src="images/image-20.png">

-7. Click on + button in the Notebook and copy the below content in the cell.
+5. Click on + button in the Notebook and copy the below content in the fourth cell.
 ```
 prompt = "What is Kubernetes"